JerrySoybean/JerrySoybean.github.io/_pages/about.md

 * Eye tracking experiments and data analysis.
 * Fractional calculus signal processing.

 I play the violin in [Georgia Tech Symphony Orchestra](https://music.gatech.edu/orchestras) since 2023, and I can also play the piano.
 Outside of research and music, I can perform professional magic tricks and play YOYO ball.
+Take a look at my [Gallery](/gallery/)

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.